infinitered/ignite-cookbook/docs/recipes/DistributingAuthTokenToAPI.md

 # Distributing Auth Token to APISauce

-Building off of the Ignite Boilerplate, this recipe will show you how to connect your Mobx State Tree Authentication Store with an APISauce instance to make authenticating your API requests a breeze.
+Building off of the Ignite Boilerplate, this recipe will show you how to connect your Mobx State Tree Authentication Store with an Apisauce instance to make authenticating your API requests a breeze.

 ## Review of API Instance and Auth Store

 To start off let's quickly review the boilerplate Auth Store and API Instance.

 In `app/services/api/api.ts` we have an example API class with an export of a singleton instance of that class at the end of the file.
-This api singleton what we're going to use to update the apiSauce configuration on the instance outside of this file.
+This api singleton is what we're going to use to update the apisauce configuration on the instance outside of this file.

 ```tsx
 export const DEFAULT_API_CONFIG: ApiConfig = {